OpenUK/publiccode.directory-web-interface/pages/02.directory/modular.md

 template: modular
 ---

-# Live updatable products {.is-size-1}
+# Live updatable products {.is-size-3}

-This is the modular parent page content
+These products appear from the federated database